AaronFriel/react-hot-loader/README.md

 ### Reassigning Components

-React Hot Loader will only try to reload the original component reference, so if you reassign it to another variable like this:
+Rlyeh will only try to reload the original component reference, so if you reassign it to another variable like this:

 ```js
 let App = () => (<div>hello</div>);